Skip navigation

 There have been many positive outcomes from the Conference on a global and local scale.
 The UN adopted the declaration ‘our ocean, our future, our responsibility’ to show support for and agree to implement Goal 14.

-Locally, the UN have also committed to many urgent actions including reducing greenhouse gas emissions from maritime transportation and strengthening regional, sub-regional and national data collection efforts.
+Locally, the UN has also committed to many urgent actions including reducing greenhouse gas emissions from maritime transportation and strengthening regional, sub-regional and national data collection efforts.

-In order to achieve these actions, the UN have pledged to empower women and girls, as ‘their full, equal and meaningful participation is key in progressing towards a sustainable ocean-based economy’.
-They are also recognizing the importance of indigenous, traditional and local knowledge, and aim to include it in shaping their future decisions.
+In order to achieve these actions, the UN has pledged to empower women and girls, as ‘their full, equal and meaningful participation is key in progressing towards a sustainable ocean-based economy’.
+They are also recognising the importance of Indigenous, traditional and local knowledge, and aim to include this in shaping their future decisions.

-Within the event, Colombia’s President, Ivan Duque Márquez, announced the country had already achieved protection of 30% of its oceans.
+During the event, Colombia’s President, Iván Duque Márquez, announced that the country had already achieved protection of 30% of its oceans.
 This makes Colombia the first nation to achieve its 30×30 promise to preserve 30% of its oceans by 2030.
 This goal was accomplished due to the expansion of the no-take Malpelo Sanctuary of Flora and Fauna which provides a safe, no-fishing area for migratory species in the Eastern Tropical Pacific such as hammerhead sharks.

 The Galapagos Marine Reserve has demonstrated itself to be a successful tool in our fight against climate change © Simon Pierce